lab-cosmo/librascal/README.rst

 Helpers for Developers
 ~~~~~~~~~~~~~~~~~~~~~~

-All python packages required for development can be installed with
+All python packages used for development can be installed with:

 .. code:: shell